 Give a gift that will help preserve this species for future generations

-These red pandas live in the forests of eastern Nepal that are part of the Eastern Himalayan Broadleaf & Conifer Forest Ecoregion, one of the most biodiverse regions on the planet.
-Your symbolic adoption of one these pandas will go directly to the conservation of red pandas and to protecting this important region.
-Many other threatened species share habitat with red pandas and will also be protected including clouded leopards, Himalayan black bears, as well as hundreds of bird species.
+These red pandas live in the forests of eastern Nepal which form one of the most biodiverse regions on the planet.
+Your symbolic adoption of one these pandas will go directly to the conservation of red pandas and to protecting this important region and the many other threatened species who live here including clouded leopards, Himalayan black bears, and hundreds of bird species.
 For each adoption you will receive a personalized adoption certificate and adoption package.
 You will also become a member of Red Panda Network where you will receive regular updates on our work and a subscription to the Red Panda Network Newsletter.

 Tenzing’s name comes from the famous Nepalese climber, Tenzing Norgay, who was the first to summit Mt.
 Everest.
 Red panda Tenzing lives in the mid-hills of the Kanchenjunga Mountains that also serves as home to villages that depend on his forest for survival.

 Pinju lives in the proposed Panchthar-Ilam-Singhalila Red Panda Protected Forest in eastern Nepal.
 He is a young male.
 In addition to bamboo, he enjoys eating sorbus fruits from mountain ash trees.